Reduce Costs and Eliminate Staffing Headaches

 • Business is profitable

-• Business is not chronically under capitalized
+• Business is not chronically under capitalised

 • Business is not dominated by a small number of customers or suppliers